CollinHerber/cnst-wiki-content/Religion.md

 <details>
   <summary>Follower</summary>
   Magicka does not regenerate, but praying rapidly replenishes Magicka.
-Spells cost <code>60%</code> less to cast.
+Spells cost <code>30%</code> less to cast.
+Additionally, cost is further reduced by <code>X%</code> based on favor with Magnus.
   </details>

 <details>